How to Write and Publish Clinical Research in Medical School

 Before you begin, ask your mentor where they would like to submit the completed work.
 Each journal has specific standards, styles, and submission criteria.
 For guidance, look to papers previously published in that journal.

 Additionally, consider creating folders and spreadsheets to keep track of projects.
-Set goals and timelines for yourself from the beginning, and block off dedicated time to literature review, analyze data, and write.
+Set goals and timelines for yourself from the beginning, and block off dedicated time to conduct a literature review, analyze data, and write.

 Pro tip: If you are the first author and overseeing a large team, improve communication and efficiency by making everyone’s roles and expectations very clear to the group via email.